sleevetosleeve/kubernetesstudies/cluster_setup/README.md

 It is also worth noting that windows machines can be used as worker nodes.
 This guide wil not be covering that however.
 See [Windows in Kubernetes](https://kubernetes.io/docs/concepts/windows/) fro more information.

-See [Applience Template](appliancetemplate.md) for a guide on how to generate your own template file that you can use to quickly launce vms for your cluster.
+See [Applience Template](appliancetemplate.md) for a guide on how to generate your own template file that you can use to quickly launch vms for your cluster.

 ## Naming